tweggen/Karawan/nogameCode/story.md

 This now is a kind of a 7/11, a 24/7 convenience store.
 They are said to trade a lot more.

+Actually, it's the fishmongers who built the void, a large space of virtual reality.
+It was designed to built a peaceful place to rest from the real life.
+Because users felt lonely, they added other inhabitants to it, to feel more home.

+Fishmongers created the retail shops to be part of the entire thing, to be able to watch and supervise the entire creation.

+Maybe find source code repos of the founders?
+Mine Fishcoins?
+Fight robots?

 ### someone

 They started out by selling games to play if you are on the go.
 They are seriously